Mount Isa

 Mount Isa (/ˈaɪzə/ EYE-zə) is a city in the Gulf Country region of Queensland, Australia.
 It came into existence because of the vast mineral deposits found in the area.
 Mount Isa Mines (MIM) is one of the most productive mines in world history, based on combined production of lead, silver, copper and zinc.

-The copper mine is scheduled to close in October 2025 and the future of the town's copper smelting plant is in question.

 Before European contact, the Mount Isa region was part of an expansive trade network spanning the entire Lake Eyre Basin and beyond.
 In particular, it was a valued source of stone for stone tools such as hand axes.